jdaumeyer/language/README.md

 * All data remains constant, It is only changed from functions.

 ---
+## DESIGN DOC

 ### HOW TO READ THIS DOCUMENT
 * Code within angle brackets is to be treated as a value which must be filled in by the programmer.
 * Lines following the pound symbol (#) are comments and do not affect code execution.
 * This document is designed as documentation for those writing code in the language, but will also be used to plan future development.
 Any listed features may not be added, may be removed, or may be altered at any time.

+### MAIN SYNTAX
+* Follows Lisp like reverse polish notation, meaning that a function appears before its parameters.
+Take `+ 1 2` for example,the function is addition as represented by the plus sign.
+Then the parameters are the numbers 1 and 2.
+* Comments are any characters that follow a `#` sign.
+These characters are ignored by the compilier
+* The end of a command is represented by a `|` or vertical pipe symbol.
+This informs the compilier that the function has no more parameters
+* For all operations, the compilier will follow PEMDAS order of operations for mathematical expressions.
+So for example `\ 6 * 2 ( + 1 2)` will evaluate to 1 and not 9.
+That being said, parenthesis can be used to put emphasis on a command, as the command in a line with the highest level of parenthesis will be run first.

 ### FUNCTION SYNTAX
 The language is based entirely around blocks of text called functions.
 Every function will accept a defined number